mbeddr/mps-platform-docs/src/doc/docs/reference/core_languages.md

 ---

 This table contains all languages shipped with MPS.
 Languages in gray color are test languages that are only used internally by MPS.
-Languages that are crossed out, are deprecated or unused languages.
+Languages that are crossed out, are deprecated or unused.

 <style type="text/css">